chef/chef-web-docs/content/resources/python/_index.md

     they are typically unique to the environment in which they are run.
 Use

     `not_if` and `only_if` to guard this resource for idempotence.'
-- note:
-    markdown: 'The **python** script resource (which is based on the **script**

-      resource) is different from the **ruby_block** resource because Ruby

-      code that is run with this resource is created as a temporary file and

-      executed like other script resources, rather than run inline.'
 resource_new_in: null
 handler_types: false
 syntax_description: "The python resource has the following syntax:\n\n``` ruby\npython\